jbristowe/writing/fiddler-definitions.md

 This can be a useful development strategy when resources and/or services may be unavailable.
 For example, Fiddler may be used to mock API responses from a service.
 The AutoResponder may also be configured with a latency setting to simulate a more realistic response time.

-The HTTP specification enables intermediaries to transform messages and their payloads.
+The HTTP specification enables intermediaries to transform messages and their payloads (see [section 5.7.2](https://httpwg.org/specs/rfc7230.html#message.transformations)).
 Fiddler is capable of transforming messages through custom rules.